ksolo/dom-server/README.md

 ## Learning Competencies

-* Convert an application that uses full-page-reloads to one that uses AJAX to update just the portions of the DOM that need updating.
+* Use AJAX actions to change views based on asynchronous data
-* Deepen your understanding of jQuery selectors and DOM manipulation.
+* Implement synchronous / asynchronous requests in a web application
-* Practice coming into an existing codebase and extending it.
+* Enter into an existing code base and extend it

 ## Summary